 We define “mental health” as a broad umbrella that encompasses any issue related to our emotional, psychological, and social well-being, or our overall mental fitness.

-Mental Filmness will have its premiere in Chicago at Comfort Station, 2579 N. Milwaukee Avenue, on October 12th and 13th, 2019, the weekend after World Mental Health Day.
-On Saturday October 12th the festival will run from 4:00 p.m. to 10:00 p.m.
-On Sunday the 13th the festival will fun from 3:00 p.m. to 10:00 p.m.
-Comfort Station is an award-winning, historic multidisciplinary art space in the heart of Chicago’s Logan Square neighborhood with several followers, ensuring all accepted films will be screened before an appreciative audience.
-Mental Filmness is free of charge, and there will be no ticketing system; attendance will be first-come, first-served, with spots likely opening up throughout the day.
+Mental Filmness had its premiere in Chicago at Comfort Station, 2579 N. Milwaukee Avenue, October 12-13, 2019, the weekend after World Mental Health Day.
+Comfort Station is an award-winning, historic multidisciplinary art space in the heart of Chicago’s Logan Square neighborhood with several followers.
+Mental Filmness was free of charge, and attracted a dedicated audience who enjoyed the films as well as some visiting filmmakers.